Under the Cherry Moon: Production

-The success of 1984's film Purple Rain saw Prince becoming one of the biggest stars in the world, leading to a blank cheque situation in which Warner Bros. quickly greenlit Under the Cherry Moon.
+The success of 1984's film Purple Rain saw Prince becoming one of the biggest stars in the world, leading to a blank cheque situation in which Warner Bros.
+Pictures quickly greenlit Under the Cherry Moon.
 Prince initially envisioned the setting to be Palm Beach, Miami or Capri, though he soon settled on the French Riviera.
 Jean-Baptiste Mondino and Martin Scorsese were approached to direct, but ultimately video director Mary Lambert was recruited.
 German cinematographer Michael Ballhaus was hired as director of photography, and No Wave filmmaker Becky Johnston wrote the screenplay.

 Filming started at the Victorine Studios in Nice, France on September 14, 1985.
 After disagreements about the film's direction, Lambert left the production on November 4, and Prince took over directing himself.
 Lambert is listed as a creative consultant in the film's credits.
 Prince was able to take over the production as it was being filmed in Europe and thus did not fall afoul of the Directors Guild of America, who often veto directors being fired in favor of lead performers taking over their duties.

 The cast was also changed during pre-production.
 Prince originally had planned to have Susannah Melvoin (sister of Revolution member Wendy Melvoin, as well as Prince's girlfriend at the time) play Mary Sharon, but it was clear she couldn't act and Prince replaced her with Kristin Scott Thomas (in her feature debut).

 Under the Cherry Moon shot on color stock, then processed into black and white in post-production.
 None of the color footage has yet emerged with the exception of the music video for "Mountains".
 The film's black and white poster was designed by art director John Kosh.